 Many people would be concerned about buying something this low in price, though Smith & Wesson certainly doesn’t disappoint here.

-- It’s the most affordable knife on this list!
+- Most affordable knife on this list!

-- It comes with an effective inner lock.
+- Comes with an effective inner lock.

-- It’s extremely lightweight at only 2.4 ounces!
+- Extremely lightweight at 2.4 ounces.

 Gerber Paraframe I Knife – Best Value Backpacking Knife / Best Looking Backpacking Knife